-AECOM Technology (NYS: ACM) reported earnings Feb.
-2. Here are the numbers you need to know.
+AECOM Technology (NYS: ACM) reported earnings on May 3.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q1), AECOM Technology beat expectations on revenues and missed expectations on earnings per share.
+For the quarter ended March 31 (Q2), AECOM Technology missed estimates on revenues and missed estimates on earnings per share.

-AECOM Technology booked revenue of $2.03 billion.
-The seven analysts polled by S&P Capital IQ wanted to see revenue of $1.94 billion.
-Sales were 4.8% higher than the prior-year quarter's $1.94 billion.
+AECOM Technology reported revenue of $2.01 billion.
+The nine analysts polled by S&P Capital IQ foresaw a top line of $2.06 billion on the same basis.
+GAAP reported sales were 3.8% higher than the prior-year quarter's $1.94 billion.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 573 rating the stock outperform and 16 members rating it underperform.
-Among 143 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 141 give AECOM Technology a green thumbs-up, and two give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 573 members out of 590 rating the stock outperform, and 17 members rating it underperform.
+Among 121 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 119 give AECOM Technology a green thumbs-up, and two give it a red thumbs-down.

 - Add AECOM Technology to My Watchlist.